-The Campus Police Department, the Office of the Superintendent/President, the Office of Marketing and Communications, and Facilities Planning and Services have authorized individuals who have the ability to initiate some or all of the notification systems described previously if there is an emergency or dangerous situation.
-Some of the notification systems may also be operated and initiated from on and off campus locations.
+There are different departments and authorized individuals who have the ability to initiate the notification systems described above if there is an emergency or dangerous situation.
+Certain members of the Campus Police Department, the Office of the Superintendent/ President, the Office of Marketing and Communications, Information Technology Services and Facilities Planning and Services have the ability to use different notification systems.
 In the event of a fire alarm activation, the Campus Police Department will notify the Los Angeles County Fire Department and/or the Torrance Fire Department to send first responders to the location of the alarms.